Safety, Tolerability, Pharmacokinetics, and Therapeutic Efficacy of SAR441344 in Primary Sjögren's Syndrome (pSjS) (phaethuSA)

 - High dose steroids, or a change in steroid dose within 4 weeks prior to Day 1/Randomization or expected changes during the course of the study.

-- High dose of hydroxychloroquine or chloroquine, or a change in hydroxychloroquine or chloroquine dose within 12 weeks prior to Day 1/Randomization or expected changes during the course of the study.
+- High dose of hydroxychloroquine or chloroquine, or methotrexate or change in hydroxychloroquine, chloroquine or methotrexate dose within 12 weeks prior to Day 1/Randomization or expected changes during the course of the study.

 - Participants treated with the following medications/procedures prior to Screening: